 She has a deep interest in developing a culture of philanthropy and sits on a number of not-for-profit boards, including Australian Philanthropic Services and St Vincent’s Health Australia’s NSW Advisory board.
 She is currently also Chairman of Future Generation Global Investment Company, Australia’s largest impact investing fund with a focus on child and youth mental health.
 Her family foundation supports a variety of community-based initiatives such as the Hunger Project in Malawi, Africa.

-In the business sphere, she is Chairman of Thales Australia Limited, a non-executive director of Qantas and AGL Energy and a Fellow of the Institute of Chartered Accountants and the Institute of Company Directors.
+In the business sphere, she is Chairman of Thales Australia Limited, a non-executive director of Qantas and a Fellow of the Institute of Chartered Accountants and the Institute of Company Directors.

 She was previously Chairman of QBE Insurance Group, a director of Telstra, Coles Myer, Energy Australia, TAB, St Vincent’s Health Australia, Crane Group, a non-executive director of AGL Energy and President of the NSW State Library Council.